Garrett Neff: Early life

 Neff attended Bucknell University, where he played Division I tennis.
 He graduated in 2007 with a degree in Business Management.

 Career

 In 2005, while returning from a trip to Barbados, Neff was discovered by a scouting agent at Miami International Airport.
 Shortly after, Neff signed to Click Model Management and began booking a steady stream of work for brands such Abercrombie & Fitch, Benetton, and Lagerfeld.
-In the years to follow, he appeared in GQ, V Man, French Vogue and L'Officiel Hommes and walked numerous runways.
+In the years to follow, he appeared in GQ, V Man, L'Officiel Hommes, French Vogue, on the cover of Italian Vogue photographed by Steven Meisel and walked numerous runways.
 By 2008, he was the face of Calvin Klein's MAN fragrance.